Cameliaasb/Cameliaasb/README.md

 ### Projects
 🚧 My projects are a work in progress.
 If you have any advice, recommendations, or ideas on how I can improve them, please don't hesitate to reach out.  <br />
-📷 Additionally, you'll find screenshots of each project within their respective README files, allowing you to get a visual preview of the projects' interfaces and functionality.
+📷 You'll find screenshots of each project within their respective README files, allowing you to get a visual preview of the projects' interfaces and functionality.